 - Fly ash is less reactive, especially during the first few days of curing when less calcium hydroxide is generated.

 Generally the finer the pozzolan particles are, the more reactive they are.

 - Silica fume is the finest with most particles averaging 0.3 µm (microns)

 - Metakaolin averages about 4 µm,

 Many pozzolans are waste products from industrial processes.
 As such the color, quality, gradation and properties can vary and are not controlled.

 - Fly ash comes from coal-fired power plants.

 - Silica fume and slag come from some steel refineries.

 VCAS and metakaolin are purposefully manufactured pozzolans.
 Quality, color and other characteristics can be controlled, so product consistency is greater.
 There may also be different grades available.

-I recommend and sell VCAS because it is white, recycled and enhances workability.
-Purchase VCAS here.
+- I recommend VCAS by Vitro Minerals because it is white, recycled and enhances workability.